This post may contain Affiliate Links. Please see my Disclaimer for more details.

 - Remove the chiles from the water, and add to the blender, don’t discard the water.
 Add the cumin, oregano, thyme, coriander, tomato sauce, remaining kosher salt, black pepper and 1 cup of chile water, blitz on high for 1 minute, sauce should be smooth.

-- Pour sauce over oxtails, cover with lid, cook for 1 hour and 30 minutes on pressure cook.
+- Pour sauce over oxtails, cover with lid, and cook for 1 hour and 30 minutes on pressure cook on high.
 Oxtails should be fork tender when done.

 Will says